gt-ospo/oss-software-preservation/olive/webserver.md

 For simplicity, we will be using the [Caddy](https://caddyserver.com/) webserver software.
 Caddy is a modern webserver that is easy to set up and use.
 The following tutorial is written for Debian.
 However, this workflow can easily be adjusted for other operating systems (such as MacOS).

-Install Caddy:
-`sudo apt install caddy`

-We will setup the webserver to serve files from a directory on the server.
+1. We will setup the webserver to serve files from a directory on the server.
+Install Caddy with teh following command: `sudo apt install caddy`

-Write this in the `/etc/caddy/Caddyfile` file:
+2. Write the following code in the `/etc/caddy/Caddyfile` file.
+Replace `https://example.com` with your public IP address (or a domain name that you own)
 ```caddy
 https://example.com {
   root /storage
   file_server browse # list files in the directory
 }
 ```

-Restart Caddy: `sudo systemctl restart caddy`
+3. Restart Caddy: `sudo systemctl restart caddy`

-Make sure Caddy is running and does not have any catastrophic errors:
+4. Make sure Caddy is running and does not have any catastrophic errors:
 ```bash
 sudo systemctl status caddy
 ```